Dinger's Aviation Pages

 "Burnelli's Lifting Fuselages": A series of articles by Richard Riding that appeared in the March to July 1980 editions of the "Aeroplane Magazine".
 It is the June edition that covers the Cunliffe-Owen OA-1.

-"The Cunliffe-Owen COA-1": an article in the "Head-On View" series (number 27) in the summer 2008 edition of "Air-Britain Archive" magazine.
+"The Cunliffe-Owen COA-1": An article in the "Head-On View" series (number 27) in the summer 2008 edition of "Air-Britain Archive" magazine.

-"Air France Libre": an article by Michael West in the spring (March) 2011 edition of "Air-Britain Archive" magazine.
+"Air France Libre": An article by Michael West in the spring (March) 2011 edition of "Air-Britain Archive" magazine.
+It features a tiny picture of the OA-1 at 2TARU.

 "Cunliffe-Owen Flying Wing": A two-page article in the Aircraft Described series (No143) in the July 1965 edition of "Aero Modeller" magazine (unattributed).